Faculty Writing Fellowship

 - Drafting and revising writing (broadly defined) assignments, evaluation criteria, and assessment tools for meetings.

-- Assign students from the Spring course related to the fellowship work to attend the Celebration of Student Writing , typically during the third week of April.
+- Assign students from the Spring course related to the fellowship work to attend the Celebration of Student Writing , typically during the third week of April, on Friday.

 - Attend with your students the Celebration of Student Writing .